illinois-impact/ece408_project/readme.md

 ### Skeleton Code Description
 `custom/cpu-new-forward.cc` and `custom/new-forward.cu` containes skeleton implementations for the CPU and GPU convolutions respectively.
 You can complete the project by modifying these two files only. `custom/cpu-new-forward.h` and `custom/gpu-new-forward.h` are the respective header files.
 You need not modify these files unless you need to declare your own functions.

-The code in `m1.cc`, `m2.cc`, `m3.cc` and `final.cc` are the top level files that are executed for each milestone.
+The code in `m1.cc`, `m2.cc`, and `m3.cc` are the top level files that are executed for each milestone.
 You should not be modifying these files.

 ## License